-F+U is one of the largest groups of language schools in Europe, offering a diverse range of courses across its three German locations in Berlin, Heidelberg and Darmstadt.
+F+U is one of the largest groups of language schools in Europe, offering a diverse range of courses across its two German locations in Berlin and Heidelberg.
 The Berlin school is conveniently located in Mitte, across two different buildings located within ten minutes walk of each other.
 With a great variety of courses, each student will be able to find the most suitable course for their needs.
-Whether it be general German, studying for taking the TestDaF exam, or specialized Business German or literature course, there various options at F+U Berlin.
+Whether it be general German, studying for taking the TestDaF or the Telc exam, targeting specific skills like conversation or grammar, or specialized Business German or literature course, there are various options at F+U Berlin.

 All F+U teachers are native to Germany and have many years of experience teaching German.
 F+U has received recognition for their professional and quality German language education.